hashicorp/katakoda/consul-connect/step2.md

 Next, start a second terminal.
 You'll start the frontend service, `dashboard-service`, on port `9002`.
-It will not yet connect to the `counting` service...you will do that in another step.
+It will not yet connect to the `counting` service, you will do that in another step.

 Click the **+** button in the tab bar and select **Open New Terminal**.

 <img src="https://education-yh.s3-us-west-2.amazonaws.com/screenshots/ops-another-terminal.png" alt="New Terminal" title="New Terminal">

-The service defnition instructs Consul to look for the `dashboard-service` on port `9002`.
-You can see the service defnition by looking at the configuration file at `/etc/consul.d/dashboard.json`.
+The service definition instructs Consul to look for the `dashboard-service` on port `9002`.
+You can inspect the service definition by looking at the configuration file at `/etc/consul.d/dashboard.json`.

 `cat /etc/consul.d/dashboard.json`{{execute}}